jwar663/softeng306-a2/README.md

 * ~Implement simple HUD (health bar)~
 * ~Implement dialogue UI used for interacting with NPCs~
 * ~Implement start menu and game over/victory menus~
+* ~Improve story of first prototype level, in particular making the mechanics and objectives of the game obvious to the player, and adding some kind of loss condition~

 ---